 The Transition Program Nurse Educator is responsible for the overall running of the Registered Nurse Transition Program across the Network.
 This includes recruitment and selection for the program, allocation of rotations, facilitation of study days, ensuring completion of competencies and performance development.

-Our nursing teams are made up of Transition Program Nurses, junior and senior Registered Nurses (RN), Enrolled Nurses (EN), Clinical Nurse Specialists (CNS), Nurse Unit Managers (NUM) and a Clinical Nurse Educator (CNE).
+Our nursing teams are made up of Transition Program Nurses, junior and senior Registered Nurses (RN), Enrolled Nurses (EN), Clinical Nurse Specialists (CNS), Nurse Unit Managers (NUM),a Clinical Nurse Educator (CNE) and Clinical Nurse Consultant (CNC).

 Each clinical area of St Vincent’s works together slightly differently to meet the needs of their patients and clinical specialties.
 All members of the nursing team are expected to provide support to one another and work interdependently.
 On days when you are not working with your Preceptor, other members of staff are available if you require assistance.